wp-plugins/facebook-events-widget/readme.txt

 == Installation ==

-1. Extract the folder into your wordpress plugins directory.
+1. Extract the folder into your Wordpress plugins directory.
 2. You'll have a new widget in the widgets page.
-3. Create a facebook app to get an app id and app secret.
+3. Create a Facebook app to get an app id and app secret.
 4. Add a widget to a sidebar you want.
 5. Fill in the widget settings.
    The app id and app secret are from step 3.

 == Frequently Asked Questions ==